-The jury awarded the prize to the Japanese writer for “building a bridge bewteen east and west”.
+The jury awarded the prize to the Japanese writer for “building a bridge between east and west”.

 Artur Mas delivers the award to Haruki Murakami